NithishRaja/TaskManager/README.md

 * use Netbeans and create a JSP web project
 * replace the web folder in the project directory with the folder in this repo
-* create database taskmanager with tables as specified below
+* create database **taskmanager** with tables as specified below
-* finally run the project using netbeans
+* finally run the project using Netbeans

 ## EDITING CODE